TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 ---

 {% capture rvs4_url %}{% link _posts/2023-11-27-react-virtual-scroll-grid-4.md %}{% endcapture %}
 I started on this journey when I [couldn't find]({% link _posts/2023-12-04-react-virtual-scroll-grid-5.md %}) an existing grid control that supports millions of rows *and* columns.
 Now I'm finally ready to integrate [SlickGrid's paged scrolling system]({{ rvs4_url | append: "#slickgrid" }}).
-SlickGrid supports a virtually unlimited number of rows.
+SlickGrid supports a virtually unlimited number of rows (but not columns).

 I've [structured my code base]({% link _posts/2024-04-15-modern-react-virtual-scroll-grid-7.md %}) so that virtual scrolling in a single dimension is implemented in the `useVirtualScroll` custom hook. `VirtualList` uses one instance of `useVirtualScroll` for vertical scrolling. `VirtualGrid` uses two instances for vertical and horizontal scrolling.
 In theory, I can enhance `useVirtualScroll` to use paged scrolling and end up with a grid that supports virtually unlimited numbers of rows and columns.